How to Get your Climate Spot On

 - Use Expando Tent Supports to stop your tent walls being sucked in by your fan

 EC fans cost more to buy, but are so much cheaper to run that you make back the cost of the fan after just a year.

 After 5 years, you'll have saved up to £1,380!
 Fact.
 Really, see the number crunching we did.

 Unless you want your fans to run at full power all the time (nobody wants that), you need a fan speed controller.
 They speed fans up or slow them down to get your temperature bang on.

 To make sure enough air is extracted to maintain your CO2 level and humidity, you can set your minimum fan speed.

 The controller you need depends on your fan:

 There are a couple of kinds to choose from.
-All are easy to set up, if you know what you're doing.
 Before buying, give us a call, so we can help you choose and install the right unit.